Calorie Info on Menus Makes a Difference

 It was around 2009 when the Food Standards Agency first prompted many well known food chains in the UK to start displaying the calorie content of all food.

 Health campaigners backed the idea, saying it was a crucial step in helping combat the UK obesity crisis.
 But people in the hospitality industry were more than a little sceptical.

 The chief of the British Hospitality Industry, Bob Cotton said:

 “We have serious concerns about this latest initiative.
 There is no evidence, either in this country or New York that demonstrates that the display of calories on menus will result in consumers changing their diet.”

-This new study however, provides the evidence showing that calories on menus actually do result in consumers changing their diet – by choosing the healthier option.
+A recent study provides evidence showing that calories on menus actually does result in consumers consuming fewer cals and making healthier choices.